Why Is It important to Hug Your Child Every Day?

 It totally depends on the parents as to how many times they want to hug their child.
 Hugging a child makes the child feel more secured and loved.
 Therefore, it is important to hug your child daily once.
 Remember, there is no fixed amount to the hugs you can give your child.
 Hug your child anytime, anywhere whenever you feel like it.

 A baby can distinguish between her mother’s and another person's hug.
 Her mother means the world to a baby.
 From the age of 0-2 years, the baby does not know anyone apart from the mother.
 From the age of 2-6 years, other people start coming in the psychological world of the child.
 However, the mother holds a very important place.
 Therefore, a child can distinguish between the hug of a mother and someone else.
 In addition, a child can also distinguish between criticism and appreciation of the mother.

 "The brain requires lots of stimulation for robust growth.
-Hugs and cuddles Activates and stimulate neural development, important for your child’s physical, mental and emotional health," says Arundhati Swamy, leading counsellor and former President of Chennai Counselor's Foundation.
+Hugs and cuddles activate and stimulate neural development, which is important for your child’s physical, mental and emotional health," says Arundhati Swamy, leading counsellor and former President of Chennai Counselor's Foundation.

 There have been many studies around this theory.
 Research is still on to prove this.
 There is no doubt that a hug is important for the child.
 When a baby is suffering from a fever or is not well, parents should hug the child to boost her sense of security and stop her from feeling lonely.
 A happy child will heal faster than an unhappy child.